arunChary024/Test/README.md

 	cd your-shopping-website
 **Install Dependencies:** Install the required project dependencies.
 This assumes you have npm installed.
 Run the following command:
 	npm install
-##Configuration
-**Firebase Setup**: You need to configure Firebase for your project.
-Create a Firebase project on the Firebase Console (https://console.firebase.google.com/), and then set up your Firebase configuration in your project.

 ## Run Instructions
 ### To run the shopping website: